Loading weather...

 Speaking in Parliament on March 4, 2025, he condemned the remark as deeply offensive, reckless, and unjustifiable, and said that such language was incompatible with the standards of civility and mutual respect that Parliament must uphold.

-Speaker Bagbin revealed that a formal investigation will be conducted to identify the MP behind the comment.
+Speaker Bagbin said a formal investigation has commenced to identify the MP behind the comment.

 Once determined, the matter will be referred to the Committee of Privileges and the Committee on Ethics and Standards for further deliberation, as per the parliamentary standing orders.